Electrical resistivity and conductivity: Table

 The effective temperature coefficient varies with temperature and purity level of the material.
 The 20 °C value is only an approximation when used at other temperatures.
 For example, the coefficient becomes lower at higher temperatures for copper, and the value 0.00427 is commonly specified at 0 °C.

 The extremely low resistivity (high conductivity) of silver is characteristic of metals.
 George Gamow tidily summed up the nature of the metals' dealings with electrons in his popular science book One, Two, Three...Infinity (1947):

 The metallic substances differ from all other materials by the fact that the outer shells of their atoms are bound rather loosely, and often let one of their electrons go free.
 Thus the interior of a metal is filled up with a large number of unattached electrons that travel aimlessly around like a crowd of displaced persons.
 When a metal wire is subjected to electric force applied on its opposite ends, these free electrons rush in the direction of the force, thus forming what we call an electric current.

 More technically, the free electron model gives a basic description of electron flow in metals.

 Wood is widely regarded as an extremely good insulator, but its resistivity is sensitively dependent on moisture content, with damp wood being a factor of at least ×10^10 worse insulator than oven-dry.
-In any case, a sufficiently high voltage – such as that in lightning strikes or some high-tension power lines – can lead to insulation breakdown and electrocution risk even with apparently dry wood.
+In any case, a sufficiently high voltage – such as that in lightning strikes or some high-voltage power lines – can lead to insulation breakdown and electrocution risk even with apparently dry wood.